-In recent years, despite the absence of specific agency guidance on the regulation of LDTs, FDA has nevertheless begun to assert authority over LDTs, and specifically over some direct-to-consumer (DTC) genetic tests.
-This has included DTC genetic tests that provide information about the risk of developing a disease or condition, or about a patient's predicted response to medications (which can facilitate precision medicine).
+In recent years, despite the absence of specific agency guidance on the regulation of LDTs, FDA has nevertheless begun to assert authority over LDTs.
+This has included direct-to-consumer (DTC) genetic tests that provide information about the risk of developing a disease or condition, or about a patient's predicted response to medications (which can facilitate precision medicine).